syncfusion-content/angular-docs/angular-2/ColorPicker/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create a **ColorPicker** control in your application with **Angular2**.
+This section explains briefly about how to create a **ColorPicker** control in your application with **Angular 2**.

-## Create ColorPicker in Angular2 Application using Webpack
+## Create ColorPicker in Angular 2 Application using Webpack

 To quick start with Syncfusion JavaScript Angular 2 components run the below commands to clone the repository for [Webpack starter](https://github.com/syncfusion/angular2-seeds) and installing required dependency packages.